MehreenShafi/Sahaara/README.md

 ## Have a Vacancy?

-If you have an open position for PWD and wish to browse CVs of potential employees, please have a look at the file titled _Employees_
+If you have an open position for PWD and wish to browse the pool of potential employees according to their skillsets, please have a look at the file titled _Employees_

+## Contact

+For urgent help or queries, please contact one of us at the emails below.

+**Anisa**:  aa04049@st.habib.edu.pk
+**Mehreen**: ms04030@st.habib.edu.pk